What is 360 Feedback?

 That’s especially important for executives, on whom accurate feedback can be tough to get – both because they have fewer peers, and because direct reports are almost always hesitant to offer truthful criticism and managers do not always have complete line of sight on their behavior.

 So, what is 360-degree feedback – and how does it work?
-Here’s a brief overview, presented in the form of commonly-asked questions around the 360-degree feedback process.
+Here’s a brief overview, presented in the form of commonly-asked questions around the 360-degree feedback process, to help clarify this method of executive assessment.

 What is the purpose of 360-degree feedback?